godotengine/godot-docs/classes/class_input.rst

 :ref:`String<class_String>` **get_joy_guid**\ (\ device\: :ref:`int<class_int>`\ ) |const| :ref:`🔗<class_Input_method_get_joy_guid>`

-Returns an SDL2-compatible device GUID on platforms that use gamepad remapping, e.g. ``030000004c050000c405000000010000``.
+Returns an SDL-compatible device GUID on platforms that use gamepad remapping, e.g. ``030000004c050000c405000000010000``.
 Returns an empty string if it cannot be found.
-Godot uses the `SDL2 game controller database <https://github.com/gabomdq/SDL_GameControllerDB>`__ to determine gamepad names and mappings based on this GUID.
+Godot uses SDL's internal mappings, supplemented by community-contributed mappings, to determine gamepad names and mappings based on this GUID.

 On Windows, all XInput joypad GUIDs will be overridden by Godot to ``__XINPUT_DEVICE__``, because their mappings are the same.